JeffreySarnoff/SaferIntegers.jl/docs/src/highlights.md

 - Using **SaferIntegers** can preclude some known ways that insecure systems are breached.

 - Supports Rationals formed of SafeInteger types

+- Supports testing of other source code for integer safety